Modeling the Past Hypothesis: A Mechanical Cosmology: Studying Non-Equilibrium Statistical Mechanics

 We consider a scenario analogous to the early universe: the interaction of two species, initially out of equilibrium, but each in self-equilibrium.

-FIGS. \ref{EquilCombined} and \ref{EquilBetas} show these two species converge (to a temperature $T\sim (T_A+T_B)/2$) on a much shorter timescale than that of the expansion.

-FIGS. \ref{FreezeCombined} and \ref{FreezeBetas} show the converse scenario - that of freeze-out.
+FIGS. \ref{EquilCombined} and \ref{EquilBetas} show two species converge (to a temperature $T\sim (T_A+T_B)/2$) on a much shorter timescale than that of the expansion, and FIGS. \ref{FreezeCombined} and \ref{FreezeBetas} show the converse scenario - that of freeze-out.
 The temperatures are drawn to each other, but we can see they start to diverge around the freeze-out time, $t_*\approx 0.4$.
 After this, the temperatures scale according to the relation Eq. (\ref{MiddleTempScaling}).

 It should be stressed that freeze-out is a \textit{dynamical} process, with no strict cut-off between equilibrium and non-equilibrium states.
 Namely, there is a smooth transition between the regimes of the left-hand and right-hand sides dominating the relation Eq. (\ref{freeze}).
 The process is highly-nonlinear, and a complete computation to capture non-equilibrium effects would require the Boltzmann equation.
 It can be seen in FIGS. \ref{EquilCombined} - \ref{FreezeBetas} that the freeze-out and equilibrium times are not strictly well-defined, following the reasoning above.